center-for-threat-informed-defense/adversary_emulation_library/fin6/Emulation_Plan/Phase2.md

 # Phase 2 Overview

 During Discovery, FIN6 identifies systems of interest.
-Depending on your organization’s use case, this could be a Point of Sale (PoS) system, an E-commerce site, or hosts on which to emulate a ransomware event.
+Depending on your organization’s use case, this could be a Point of Sale (POS) system, an E-commerce site, or hosts on which to emulate a ransomware event.
 FIN6 has deployed PoS malware via popular penetration testing frameworks and executed these tools with the Windows Management Instrumentation (WMI) Command-Line Utility.
 FIN6 is reported to have compromised E-commerce environments by both injecting Magecart scripts into third-party JavaScript libraries and by directly attacking web servers.
 To deploy ransomware, the group copies its tools to an internal server, uses bat files for deployment, and WMI or PsExec for execution.

 ## Prerequisites

 * You have accomplished the enabling objectives of Phase 1 (compromise, discover, and escalate), have identified your organizations use case (POS, E-commerce/web, ransomware), and are prepared to pursue Phase 2 objectives.
 * Your objectives for Phase 2 are to deploy, execute, and persist an operational capability on a system of interest identified during Discovery.
-* The operational capability should be deployed with the intent of assessing the liklihood of exfiltrating POS data, harvesting payment information from a web server, or deploying ransomware.
+* The operational capability should be deployed with the intent of assessing the likelihood of exfiltrating POS data, harvesting payment information from a web server, or deploying ransomware.

 ## Contents